Eulachon, Oolichan, Candlefish, Hooligan

 Rinse cleaned smelt under cold running water and pat dry with paper towels.
-Sprinkle fish cavities with
+Sprinkle fish cavities with salt and pepper.

-dish, pour the lemon juice, dip both sides of the smelt in lemon juice, then coat both sides with flour.
+Place flour in a shallow dish.
+In another shallow dish, pour the lemon juice, dip both sides of the smelt in lemon juice, then coat both sides with flour.

 Place smelt on a platter, garnish with lemon wedges, and serve immediately.